 Arezzo is an ancient Etruscan city that is older than Alexandria in Egypt making it one of the top towns to visit in Tuscany.

-Mostly developed in the 9th century, wander the historic centre and admire the medieval details.
-The balconies, lanterns, courtyards and all of its lovely alleyways.
+Mostly developed in the 9th century, wandering the historic centre and admiring the medieval details, the balconies, lanterns, courtyards and all of its lovely alleyways, is my favourite thing to do here.

 Arezzo is so charming it served as the backdrop to one of my favourite movies Life is Beautiful.
 When I found that out, I knew I needed to visit here!